 2) The Address 3 field in the probe request is the wildcard BSSID or the BSSID of the STA.

-Additionally, STAs with dot11InterworkingServiceActivated equal to true, receiving Probe Request frames containing an Interworking field in the Extended Capabilities element set to 1 shall examine the Interworking element in the received Probe Request frame and respond with a probe response only if
+Additionally, STAs with dot11InterworkingServiceActivated equal to true receiving Probe Request frames containing an Interworking field in the Extended Capabilities element set to 1 shall examine the Interworking element in the received Probe Request frame and respond with a probe response only if

 d) The Access Network Type field in the Interworking element is the wildcard Access Network Type or the Access Network Type of the STA.

-STAs with dot11RadioMeasurementActivated equal to true receiving a probe request frame with a DSSS Parameter Set element containing a Current Channel field value that different from the value of dot11CurrentChannel shall not respond to probe request.
+STAs with dot11RadioMeasurementActivated equal to true receiving a Probe Request frame with a DSSS Parameter Set element containing a Current Channel field value that different from the value of dot11CurrentChannel shall not respond to Probe Request frame.

 10.1.4.3.6 Probe response collision avoidance